Dear Bellarmine Students, Faculty and Staff,

 phases.
 The first phase is education.
 To support the health and

 well-being of everyone on campus, the university will sponsor smoking

 cessation programs free of charge to all participants.
 Information

 about the cessation programs will be distributed during the coming

 months.
 New signage also will be in place to inform campus visitors of

 the policy as we near the effective date.
-In the meantime, if you are

 We are exploring the best way to implement this

 commitment to a healthier campus.
 Through patience and a community

 spirit, we believe this policy will be successful and will benefit